CS180-022-2/Project_5/README.md

 + Pressing "Back" button will take the user to AccountMenuFrame
 #### Class Documentation
 ##### contentCheck() method
-Checks inserted information to make sure it doesn't contain forbidden characters.
+Checks inserted information to make sure it doesn't contain forbidden characters.\n
 @param password the password to be checked
 @param realName the name to be checked
 @param email the email to be checked
 @return true if above input passes checks, false otherwise.

 ### EditProfileFrame Class
 #### Description